JamesHBickerton/DevNotes/Notes/html.md

 On input elements, to make them wider you would usually make the width: 100% to make them as wide as the parent (while also adding some padding).
 Input and button elements do not inherit the font from the body - but you can force them to by: font-family: inherit; which will inherit the font from the parent.
 You can also do this with colours.
 You want to remove the border of the input too.
 It is also a good idea to make a box-shadow of input fields: i.e. (0 1px 2px rgba(0, 0, 0, 0.1); and with/without border radius and background color.

 <strong>A focus state</strong> is when you hover over an input and the background goes blue.
 Or same if you press tab on the page and it goes to the buttons (makes it easy for users that only use a keyboard to get through the page).
 To style this on the page, you will need to create a general CSS class of: *:focus { outline: none AND it is nice to add a box-shadow to ensure accessibiilty is there - DO NOT LEAVE IT WITH NO OUTLINE.
 A box-shadow instead of border-radius will ensure it just creates an even shadow around the element.

+When designing footers, it is important to have the address in an <'address'> element.
+You can also create specific anchor tags which describe and utilise phone numbers and emails.
+Examples below:

+Phone: <'a href="tel:0211991223"'>0211991223</a'>
+Email: <'a href="mailto:jamesbickertonaut@gmail.com">jamesbickertonaut@gmail.com</a'>

+The address element has default formatting of italic, so you need to change